-- About 129,000 North Dakota residents are enrolled in Medicare; only 12 percent are under age 65 and eligible due to a disability.
+- About 134,000 residents are enrolled in Medicare in North Dakota; only 11 percent are under age 65 and eligible due to a disability.

-- Fewer than one in five North Dakota Medicare beneficiaries are enrolled in Medicare Advantage plans, versus more than one in three nationwide.
+- One in five North Dakota Medicare beneficiaries are enrolled in Medicare Advantage plans, versus about 40% nationwide.

-- In North Dakota, 46 insurers offer Medigap plans, and nearly half the state’s Original Medicare beneficiaries have Medigap plans.
+- In North Dakota, 50 insurers offer Medigap plans, and half the state’s Original Medicare beneficiaries have Medigap plans.

 - North Dakota does not require Medigap insurers to offer plans to people under 65, and only two insurers do so, voluntarily.
 But North Dakota’s pre-ACA high-risk pool is still operational, and offers two Medicare supplement plans for people who aren’t able to qualify for private plans.

-- There are 28 stand-alone Part D prescription plans available in North Dakota in 2019, with premiums ranging from about $15 to $94 per month.
-Nearly 71 percent of North Dakota’s Medicare beneficiaries have Part D coverage, either under stand-alone plans or as part of their Medicare Advantage coverage.
+- There are 29 stand-alone Medicare Part D prescription plans available in North Dakota in 2020, with premiums ranging from about $13 to $89 per month.
+More than 72 percent of North Dakota’s Medicare beneficiaries have Part D coverage, either under stand-alone plans or as part of their Medicare Advantage coverage.

-- Per-enrollee Original Medicare spending in North Dakota is about 11 percent lower than the national average.
+- Per-enrollee spending for Original Medicare in North Dakota is about 13 percent lower than the national average.

 Medicare enrollment in North Dakota

-Most Americans become eligible for Medicare when they turn 65.
-But nationwide, there are nearly 10 million people under the age of 65 who are covered by Medicare, accounting for about 16 percent of all Medicare beneficiaries.
+For most Americans, filing for Medicare benefits goes hand in hand with turning 65.
+But nationwide, there are nearly 10 million people under the age of 65 who are covered by Medicare, accounting for about 15 percent of all Medicare beneficiaries.
 This is because Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or has kidney failure or ALS.
-But in North Dakota, just 12 percent of Medicare beneficiaries were under age 65 as of 2016.
+But only 11 percent of Medicare enrollment in North Dakota consisted of beneficiaries under age 65 as of 2017.

-In Alabama, Kentucky, and Mississippi, 23 percent of Medicare beneficiaries are disabled and under age 65.
+In Alabama, Arkansas, Kentucky, and Mississippi, 22 percent of Medicare beneficiaries are under age 65.
 At the other end of the spectrum, just 9 percent of Hawaii’s Medicare beneficiaries are eligible due to disability.

 Medicare Advantage in North Dakota

 Medicare Advantage plans are offered by private insurers, so plan availability varies from one area to another.
-There are Medicare Advantage plans for sale in 2019 in all 53 counties in North Dakota, but some counties have just one plan available, while others have as many as 18 plan options.
+There are Medicare Advantage plans for sale in 2020 in all 53 counties in North Dakota, but some counties have just one plan available, residents in Burleigh County can select from among 22 different Medicare Advantage plans.

-Just 18 percent of North Dakota Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2017; nationwide, the average was 33 percent at that point.
-As of December 2018, total private Medicare enrollment in North Dakota (not counting people with private supplemental coverage like Part D and Medigap) stood at 23,323 people, which was still about 18 percent of the state’s Medicare population.
+Just 18 percent of North Dakota Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018; nationwide, the average was 34 percent at that point.
+As of mid-2020, total private Medicare enrollment in North Dakota (not counting people with private supplemental coverage like Part D and Medigap) stood at 26,689 people, which was about 20 percent of the state’s Medicare population.
 Most of those enrollees had Medicare Advantage plans, but there are also some people in North Dakota who have Medicare Cost plans, which are a type of private Medicare coverage.
-North Dakota’s remaining 105,575 Medicare beneficiaries had Original Medicare as of late 2018.
+As of mid-2020, the remaining 107,508 beneficiaries of Medicare in North Dakota had Original Medicare.